-Professors in the School of International Relations offer credit options in their courses for TIRP outeach.
+Professors in the School of International Relations offer credit options in their courses for TIRP outreach.

 CALIS recruits high school teachers to offer one of their classes, usually from the required social science program of 10th grade World History, 11th grade U.S. History, or 12th grade Government/Economics.

-The teacher selects a topic and reviews each session with regard to the team's level of preparation, use of active learning strategies, and the class response to the lesson.
+The teacher selects a topic and reviews each session with regard to the team's level of preparation, use of active learning strategies, and the class level of engagement.

 Every outreach volunteer writes a report for each of the four teaching sessions to describe the content and analytical tools, and how students responded.